AprilAndFriends/atres/formatting readme.txt

 Following formatting commands are supported:

 n	- normal (no shadow / border) s	- shadow; parameter (optional): string with hex value for color in RGB or RGBA b	- border; parameter (optional): string with hex value for color in RGB or RGBA c	- color change; parameter: string with hex value for color in RGB f	- font change; parameter: string of the font name definition including optional scale factor
+-	- disable [] formatting until this command tag is closed

 Examples: